Water Safety Project

 We aim to provide 20 schools in Hammanskraal with water purification systems.
 We currently have funds to provide four schools with the systems.

-Please help us to raise more funds to reach our goal and protect the health of thousands of children.
+Help us to raise more funds to reach our goal and protect the health of thousands of children.